-The safety of intravenous esomeprazole is based on results from clinical trials conducted in three different populations including patients having symptomatic GERD with or without a history of erosive esophagitis (n=199), patients with erosive esophagitis (n=160), and healthy subjects (n=204).
-Adverse experiences occurring in > 1% of patients treated with intravenous esomeprazole (n=359) in trials are listed below by body system:
+The safety of intravenous esomeprazole is based on results from clinical trials conducted in four different populations including patients having symptomatic GERD with or without a history of erosive esophagitis (n=199), patients with erosive esophagitis (n=160), healthy subjects (n=204) and patients with bleeding gastric or duodenal ulcers (n=375).

 Symptomatic GERD and Erosive Esophagitis Trials

-The data described below reflect exposure to NEXIUM I.V for Injection in 359 patients.
+The data described below reflect exposure to NEXIUM I.V. for Injection in 359 patients.
 NEXIUM I.V. for Injection was studied only in actively-controlled trials.
 The population was 18 to 77 years of age; 45% Male, 52% Caucasian, 17% Black, 3% Asian, 28% Other, and had either erosive reflux esophagitis (44%) or GERD (56%).
 Most patients received doses of either 20 or 40 mg either as an infusion or an injection.
+Adverse reactions occurring in ≥ 1% of patients treated with intravenous esomeprazole (n=359) in clinical trials are listed below:

 Table 2 : Adverse reactions occurring at an incidence